Waste & Packaging

-In FY2020, we pledged to accelerate our global waste performance and announced clear targets and a formal commitment to make significant and sustainable progress by 2025.
+In FY20, we pledged to accelerate our global waste performance and made a formal commitment to make significant and sustainable progress by 2025.

 Operational and Food Waste

-In FY21, our divisions focused on building our baseline and developing roadmaps to achieve our 2025 targets, which draw on the circular economy and New Plastics Economy principles.
-We also set up an internal Sustainable Packaging Group to accelerate our progress and ensure we leverage our global capabilities.
-In addition, we joined the Sustainable Packaging Coalition which brings together businesses, educational institutions, and government agencies to collectively advance the business case for more sustainable packaging.
+To keep us accountable, we have an internal Sustainable Packaging Group in place to accelerate our progress and ensure we leverage our global capabilities.
+We also joined the Sustainable Packaging Coalition®, which brings together businesses, educational institutions, and government agencies to collectively advance the business case for more sustainable packaging.